websages-archive/hoedown-party-2013/ceremony.md

 # Disclaimer - Rick
 By attending this ceremony, all individuals herein congregated hereby absolve Keith and/or Eliza and their families of any responsibility for personal injury, stolen identity, malodorous and regretful inebriated intercourse, or any other negative consequence resulting from the attendance of this event and the following reception.

-In accordance with this disclaimer, please put away and silence all of your phones and electronic devices, because this shit's about to go down.
+In accordance with this disclaimer, please put away and silence all of your phones and electronic devices, and refrain from holding aloft iPads and other tablet devices for the picture takingness, because this shit's about to go down.

 # Welcome - Jameswhite
 Mawwiage.
 Mawwiage is what bwings us togevvah today - not to mark the start of a relationship, but to recognize a bond that already exists as we celebrate with Keith and Eliza the wondrous and joyful commitment that has already taken place in their hearts.